-- FSANI through enforcement stakeholder meetings, the NIFMG, and numerous other formal and informal meetings. - The Public Health Agency (MOU exists) in relation to the investigation of sporadic cases and outbreaks of food related infectious disease. - Northern Ireland Food Managers Group reporting to Environmental - Health NI. - C.I.E.H.
-Port Health Panel . - Association of Port Health Authorities.
-The Senior Environmental Health Officer (Port Health) is a member Port Health Liaison Network . - The Department of Agriculture Environment and Rural Affairs in relation to the operation of the Border Inspection Post. - Merchant Navy Welfare Board (NI) - HM Customs and Excise nationally and locally in relation to imported food controls. - Planning Service to review related applications.

-- Department for Infrastructure Water Quality Liaison Group. - Safe Food through projects and working groups on the Island of Ireland - The Northern Ireland Area Medical Advisory Committee Infectious Disease Sub Group. - Belfast Resilience-Harbour Working Group - Marine Coastguard Agency - Belfast Harbour Commissioners - The Chinese Welfare Association and the Chinese chamber of commerce - Belfast Food Network - The Education Authority for NI School Meals Service
+- FSANI through enforcement stakeholder meetings, the NIFMG, and numerous other formal and informal meetings. - The Public Health Agency (MOU exists) in relation to the investigation of sporadic cases and outbreaks of food related infectious disease. - Northern Ireland Food Managers Group reporting to Northern Ireland Chief Environmental Health Officers Group. - C.I.E.H.
+Port Health Special Interest Group. - Association of Port Health Authorities.
+The Principal Environmental Health Officer (Port Health) is a member of the Overview & Scrutiny Committee. - The Department of Agriculture Environment and Rural Affairs in relation to the operation of the Border Inspection Post. - Merchant Navy Welfare Board (NI) - HM Customs and Excise nationally and locally in relation to imported food controls. - Planning Service to review related applications. - Department for Infrastructure Water Quality Liaison Group. - Safe Food through projects and working groups on the Island of Ireland - The Northern Ireland Area Medical Advisory Committee Infectious Disease Sub Group. - Belfast Resilience-Harbour Working Group - Marine Coastguard Agency - Belfast Harbour Commissioners - The Chinese Welfare Association and the Chinese chamber of commerce - Belfast Food Network - The Education Authority for NI School Meals Service

-Close liaison is maintained with the Council's Building Control service, Pest Control and Waste Management services, as well as with the other regulatory units.
+Close liaison is maintained with the Council's Building Control Service, Pest Control and Waste Management Service, as well as with the other units across the Environmental Health Service.